oyieroyier/javascript_practice/objects/README.md

 It does not alter the second or any subsequent arguments.
 It treats them as **source objects**.

 Check `object.js` file from **line 144** to to se how a new object `first Object` has been extended from the object `student` created in the Querying and Setting Properties discussion and object `q` created in the Inheritance discussion.

 ## Object Methods

+All JavaScript objects inherit properties from `Object.prototype`.

+These properties are primarily methods; that is why all objects created using object literal have the same prototype.

+Some of these methods we have discussed above such as `hasOwnProperty()` and `propertyIsEnumerable()`.